 \section{Introduction}

 Consider a large number of agents engaged in repeated strategic interactions.
-Each agent selects a strategy for the interactions but can repeatedly revise its strategy according to payoffs determined by an underlying payoff mechanism.
-To learn and adopt the best strategy without knowing the structure of the payoff mechanism, the agent needs to revise its strategy selection at each stage of the interactions based on the instantaneous payoffs it receives.

-This multi-agent decision problem is relevant in control engineering applications where the goal is to design decision-making models for multiple agents to learn effective strategy selections in a self-organized way.
-Applications include computation offloading over communication networks \cite{8647522}, user association in cellular networks \cite{7244342}, multi-robot task allocation \cite{9561809}, demand response in smart grids \cite{7422154, 7379949}, water distribution systems \cite{doi:10.1080/00207179.2010.501389, doi:10.1080/00207179.2016.1231422}, building temperature control \cite{6502215}, wireless networks \cite{5345810}, electric vehicle charging \cite{9304437}, distributed control systems \cite{7823106}, and distributed optimization \cite{6459524}.
+Each agent selects a strategy for these interactions and can repeatedly revise its strategy according to payoffs determined by an underlying payoff mechanism.
+To learn and adopt the best strategy without knowing the structure of the payoff mechanism, an agent needs to revise its strategy selection at each stage of the interactions based on the instantaneous payoffs it receives.
+This multi-agent decision problem is relevant in control engineering applications where the goal is to design decision-making models that enable multiple agents to learn effective strategies in a self-organized way.
+As discussed in \cite[\S III]{Park2019Payoff-Dynamic-}, applications include multi-agent task allocation, demand response in smart grids, and wireless networks, as well as distributed control systems and optimization, among others.